brillout/wildcard-api/docs/readme.template.md

 Nothing more, nothing less.

 How you retrieve and mutate data is up to you;
-you can use any SQL/ORM query:
+you can, for example, directly use SQL/ORM queries:

 ~~~js
 // Node.js server